POlLLOGAMER/AXION-Universal-Axiomatic-Math-Engine/README.md

 ## 🙋 FAQ

 **Q: Can AXION solve the Millennium Problems?**
-A: AXION provides a framework for formalizing and proving theorems.
-The Millennium Problems require deep mathematical insight, not just formal machinery.
+A: AXION is a universal solver architecture.
+Its goal is not to search blindly for proofs but to formalize the entire mathematical universe so that the proofs become derivable.

+AXION doesn’t guess proofs —
+it derives them from axioms using inference rules.

+Once the Millennium Problems are fully encoded as formal theories inside AXION, the system can:

+expand axioms,

+apply inference,

+generate proof trees,

+verify correctness automatically.

+Thus, their resolution becomes a matter of definition completion, not feasibility.

 **Q: Why are Hodge Conjecture / Riemann Hypothesis not included as axioms?**
 A: These are *unproven conjectures*.
 AXION only includes accepted axioms from established mathematics.